 Can beginners trade options?

-Yes, but brokers typically require approval for options trading based on the trader's experience level.
+Yes, but brokers typically require approval for options trading based on the trader's experience level and financial situation.
+Beginners should start with basic strategies like covered calls or cash-secured puts before moving to more complex multi-leg strategies.

 Final Thoughts